maion308/sequelize-relations-lab/README.md

     where: {}
   });

-  // create books and authors and relationships here
+  // create books and authors and relationships here (HOLD OFF FOR NOW, INSTRUCTIONS FOR THIS BELOW)

  };